 - New tenant fit-out for commercial properties.

 Your objection will be reviewed by a valuer from Lewis Wright.
-They will conduct a revaluation of your property.

 You will receive the outcome of the consideration of your objection in writing.